hatayberkay/Food-recipes-firebase/README.md

 2) Choose your section: First , Second , Third

 * First Section goes to catagory.
-* Second Section goes to food name.
+* Second Section goes to food name. ( Checked with first section datas. )
-* Third Section goes to recipes.
+* Third Section goes to recipes. ( Checked with first and second section datas. )

+Add your content what you want...

+Example: You want to add "Burger meat recipe".

+Click to third section.
+Select to meet catogoriy. ( İf you added. )
+Select to burger name. ( İf you added.)
+Past your recipe to edittext.
+And It's Done.